openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/instance_segmentation.rst

   2023-02-21 22:35:07,909 | INFO : Evaluation completed
   Performance(score: 0.33333333333333326, dashboard: (1 metric groups))

-After that we have the PyTorch instance segmentation model trained with OpenVINO™ Training Extensions, that we can use for evaliation, export, optimization and deployment.
+After that, we have the PyTorch instance segmentation model trained with OpenVINO™ Training Extensions, which we can use for evaluation, export, optimization and deployment.

 ***********
 Validation